lcrawlab/recall/README.md

 ## Relevant Citations
 `recall` is now published in AJHG, [here](https://www.cell.com/ajhg/abstract/S0002-9297(25)00061-8).

 A. DenAdel, M. Ramseier, A. Navia, A. Shalek, S. Raghavan, P. Winter, A. Amini, and L. Crawford.
-A knockoff calibration method to avoid over-clustering in single-cell RNA-sequencing. _bioRxiv_.
+A knockoff calibration method to avoid over-clustering in single-cell RNA-sequencing. _AJHG_.

 ## Questions and Feedback
 For questions or concerns with `recall`, please contact